To Choose The Right Carpet for You

 Gimmicks to watch out for.
 Make the wrong carpet choices and you can easily overpay by hundreds or more.
-Even worse is when your new carpet may not last as long as you hope.
+Even worse is when your new carpet does not last as long as you hope.
 That's why it's so important that you take the time to learn how to choose new carpet wisely and then make sure you buy from an honest, reputable, and